 Bachelor of Science in Computer Science (BSCS), School of Engineering

 The Bachelor of Science in Computer Science (SOE) consists of 120 credit hours of study in Computer Science and related disciplines.
 This rigorous program includes instruction in both the theory and practice of Computer Science.
-The BSCS is accredited by the Computing Accreditation Commission of ABET, Inc. Students in the Bachelor of Science in Computer Science program in Engineering must earn a C- or better in 75% of concentration courses.
+Students in the Bachelor of Science in Computer Science program in Engineering must earn a C- or better in 75% of concentration courses.
 They also must have a C- or better in two-thirds of their 120 credit hours.

 BA/BS in Computer Science, School of Arts and Sciences